Up to 60% off sofas & mattresses — limited‑time deals.

 • Edge sitting feels softer than higher-end hybrids

-• Hot sleepers may still want more aggressive cooling
+• If you sleep very hot, you may want more aggressive cooling

 Pros & Cons